glouppe/info8002-large-scale-data-systems/lecture9.md

 A lookup for $\text{successor}(k)$ now works as follows:
 - if $k$ falls between $n$ and $\text{successor}(n)$, return $\text{successor}(n)$.
-- otherwise, the lookup is forwarded at $n'$, where $n'$ is the node if the finger table that most immediately precedes $k$.
+- otherwise, the lookup is forwarded at $n'$, where $n'$ is the node in the finger table that most immediately precedes $k$.
 - Since each node has finger entries at power of two intervals around the identifier circle, each node can forward a query at least halfway along the remaining distance between the node and the target key.
 - $\mathcal{O}(\log N)$ nodes need to be contacted.